bucketfulofsunshine/peacespeaker/README.md

 ### Q: How do I report bugs or suggest improvements?

-A: This is my second released mod.
+A: This is my first released quest mod.
 I've no doubt many inconsistencies and bugs are present.
 Please contact me and I'll make the changes (with credit & thanks). <3

 ### Q: The flesh is weak?